 For more informaton on diversity-related monetary scholarships, visit our Scholarships & Summer Funding page.

 The Career Center often receives invitations for diversity-related events hosted by employers – including networking receptions, panel discussions, and more.
 These events will be posted in CORE.
 To view upcoming events, log into CORE, navigate to the Events section, and change the “Event Type” to “Diversity & Inclusion.”

-Throughout the summer, there are numerous diversity job fairs throughout the country.
-Many of these fairs are targeted to diverse students who are interested in a particular geographic market.
-Opportunities available through these job fairs are primarily for summer 2020 positions.
+Diversity Career Fairs are typically hosted during the summer months.
+These job fairs are hosted throughout the country and are targeted to diverse students who are interested in a particular geographic market.
+Opportunities available through these job fairs are primarily for summer 2022 positions.
 Some fairs are limited to certain class years whereas others are open to all law students, including recent graduates.
 Be sure to check the eligibility requirements.

 Since its inception in 1988, Lavender Law® has served as a ‘family reunion’ for LGBTQ+ and ally legal professionals to both look back at our shared history and to look forward to the future of the legal profession.
 The Lavender Law® Conference & Career Fair is the largest LGBTQ+ legal conference in the country with approximately 1700 attendees attending annually.